mikedotJS/dbx/README.md

 # Initialize a new project
 dbx init

-# Provision a MongoDB instance
+# Provision a database instance
 dbx up

 # Get the connection URL